socketsupply/nat-traversal-spec/SPEC.md

 ### `CONNECTING_MAX_TIME`

 The time that we expect a new connection to take.
-Do not start another new connection attempt within this time, even if we havn't received a packet yet.
+Do not start another new connection attempt within this time, even if we haven't received a packet yet.

 ```c
 const uint CONNECTING_MAX_TIME = BDP * BDP_MAX_PACKETS;